debajyotiroyc/PyGameCode/README.md

 <p>Game_Code7 incorporates multiple bullets into the game with the proper requirements in terms of position.</p>
 <p>Game_Code8 introduces collision detection and thereafter the events triggered by the collision.</p>
 <p>Game_Code9 shows how to display text in our screen.</p>
+<p>Game_Code10 establishes the requirements to end the game and display the concluding statement after the game finishes. </p>